Job Applicant Privacy Notice

 This notice applies to current and former job applicants, including casual staff, volunteers, agency workers, and freelance contractors.

-The Company is a data controller, meaning that it determines the processes to be used when using your personal data.
+Bristol Music Trust is a data controller, meaning that we determine the processes to be used when using your personal data.
 Our contact details, including the details of our Data Protection Officer (DPO) are:

 Bristol Music Trust